vote/docs.voteamerica.org/docs/embed/gtm.md

 ## VoteAmerica Events

 Here's a list of events provided by VoteAmerica.
 Some events have variable parameters, such as a state or url.
-Those variable parameters are denoted using double braces.
-Here is an example `{{ state }}`.
+Those variable parameters are denoted with square brackets, such as `[STATE]`.

 ### Verify Tool